-Invisible but essential, compressed air plays a central role in the operation of our mills.
-It is used to unclog filter sleeves (by projecting air to loosen accumulated flour), to operate pneumatic equipment or to fluidize flour during bulk loading so that it flows easily.
-In short, it's everywhere... but its use is not neutral.
-Producing compressed air means consuming electricity.
-And any leakage represents not only a loss of efficiency, but also an avoidable source of greenhouse gas emissions.
-That's why our sites are committed to an active approach to leak hunting.
+Invisible yet essential, compressed air plays a central role in the operation of our mills.
+It is used to clean filter sleeves (by blowing air to dislodge accumulated flour), power pneumatic equipment, and loosen flour during bulk loading so that it flows easily.
+In short, it’s everywhere… but its use isn’t without impact.
+Producing compressed air consumes electricity.
+And every leak represents not only a loss of efficiency but also an avoidable source of greenhouse gas emissions.
+That’s why our sites are actively committed to leak detection.

-Following the example of the Verneuil-l'Étang mill, which had initiated the approach in 2023 with the installation of a cut-off valve and a leak repair campaign, saving nearly 6 tonnes of CO₂e per year (article HERE), the Brienne-le-Château site launched a large-scale operation in 2024.
+Following the example of the Verneuil-l’Étang plant, which launched the initiative in 2023 by installing a shut-off valve and conducting a leak repair campaign—saving nearly 6 tons of CO₂e per year (article HERE)—the Brienne-le-Château site launched a large-scale operation in 2024.

 Shut-off valve in Verneuil

-In October 2024, a specialized audit was carried out on the site's compressed air network.
-The result: 52 leaks identified, representing an estimated total loss of 2,300,000 m³ of air per year.
-An invisible but very real waste.
+In October 2024, a specialized audit was conducted on the site’s compressed air network.
+The result: 52 leaks were identified, representing an estimated total loss of 2,300,000 m³ of air per year.
+An invisible waste, but very real.

-To remedy the situation, an action plan was launched, with priority given to the largest leaks.
+To address this, an action plan was launched, prioritizing the most significant leaks.
 The strategy?
-Progressive repairs, in coordination with production teams, as some interventions require the temporary shutdown of production lines.
+To repair them gradually, in coordination with the production teams, as some repairs require the temporary shutdown of production lines.

-Captures from the compressed air leak report for the Verneuil site,
+Screenshots from the report on compressed air leaks at the Verneuil site,

 similar to those at Brienne-Le-Château.

-To date, the 6 biggest leaks have been repaired, resulting in a 20% reduction in energy consumption linked to compressed air production: from 81,000 kWh in October 2024 to 64,000 kWh in April 2025, on the site's two compressors.
+To date, the six largest leaks have been repaired, resulting in a 20% reduction in energy consumption related to compressed air production: from 81,000 kWh in October 2024 to 64,000 kWh in April 2025, across the site’s two compressors.

-Theambition is clear: to repair all leaks by the end of 2025.
-This action is fully in line with our climate strategy, "Link by GMPwith a dual benefit: reducing our energy consumption and GHG emissions, while improving the overall performance of our equipment.
+The goal is clear: to repair all leaks by the end of 2025.
+This initiative is fully aligned with our climate strategy, “Link by GMP”, with a twofold benefit: reducing our energy consumption and GHG emissions, while improving the overall performance of our equipment.

 A collective dynamic

-The initiatives at Verneuil and Brienne illustrate a broader dynamic being pursued by all our sites.
-At Verneuil, the first "leak hunt" campaign demonstrated that targeted technical actions can generate significant gains.
-At Brienne, this approach is being pursued with ambition.
+The initiatives at Verneuil and Brienne reflect a broader trend across all sites.
+At Verneuil, the first “leak hunt” campaign demonstrated that targeted technical measures can yield significant savings.
+At Brienne, this approach is being pursued with great ambition.

-Other mills, such as Surgères, already boast exemplary performance in compressed air management.
+Other plants, such as Surgères, are already achieving exemplary performance in compressed air management.